hcazzz/hcazzz.github.io/essays/Design_Patterns.md

 While that is a whole lot of code, we are mostly interested in the very last line of the code, export const Stuffs = new StuffsCollection();

 This line creates a ‘Stuffs’ variable which will serve as a singleton instance for the ‘StuffsCollection’ class.
 The reason this is exported is to allow the accessibility of it in other parts of the application.
 This allows you to refer to the same instance of ‘StuffsCollection’ anywhere you import it and use it.
-If we did not use the Singleton pattern here, you would be able to create multiple instances of the ‘StuffsCollection’ and data wouldn’t match up across each instance.
+If we did not use the singleton pattern here, you would be able to create multiple instances of the ‘StuffsCollection’ and data wouldn’t match up across each instance.
 This ensures that all data being worked with in this collection happens all on the same instance.

 ## Not a Pattern, but Useful